Abhijit85/FederatedRAG/README.md

 ### Differential privacy & adaptive text noise

-When `SYNAPSE_ENABLE_DP=1`, every client applies differential privacy to the artifacts it shares with the federation.
-Numeric metadata is perturbed with Laplace noise controlled by `SYNAPSE_DP_EPSILON`, and high-saliency tokens inside the artifact text are selectively obfuscated (“adaptive token-level Laplace”).
-Only tokens that carry obvious signals (numbers, long identifiers, capitalized terms, etc.) receive noise, which preserves utility for the receiving agents while materially reducing prompt-reconstruction attacks.
-Decrease `SYNAPSE_DP_EPSILON` to strengthen both numeric and token-level noise; increase it or disable DP entirely when maximum fidelity is more important than privacy.
+When `SYNAPSE_ENABLE_DP=1`, every client applies differential privacy before sharing artifacts.
+Numeric metadata is perturbed with Laplace noise controlled by `SYNAPSE_DP_EPSILON`, and (optionally) the textual content goes through adaptive token-level masking.
+Lower epsilon values increase both metadata noise and the aggressiveness of text masking.

-The adaptive masking can be tuned via environment variables:
+#### Adaptive token-level Laplace noise

+Prompt-reconstruction attacks succeed when the server sees long, literal excerpts of the client’s original prompts.
+To counter this, every artifact’s text is now replaced with a compact template (JSON describing the role/tool/skills) and each token in that template is scored for “saliency.”
+Whenever a token looks sensitive (contains digits, is long, is uppercase, etc.), Laplace noise is used to decide whether to mask part of it.
+Only the highest-saliency tokens get obfuscated, so the structured template stays useful while sensitive identifiers are scrambled.
+You can fine-tune the scoring and masking via environment variables:

 ```env
 SYNAPSE_ADAPTIVE_TEXT_NOISE=1          # set to 0 to disable token masking